IOWA TAX RESPONSIBILITIES OF MILITARY PERSONNEL

 Who qualifies for an extension?

-- A person in the military serving in support of those forces
+- A person serving in support of those forces

 - A spouse of a person listed above if they file jointly or separately on a combined return